 o Full paper: Do the authors properly reflect on the achieved performance of the proposed methods or procedures?
 Are facts and interpretation duly separated?
 Are results assessed in a qualitative and quantitative way?
 Are the interpretations and conclusions justified by the data?

-o Abstract: Do the authors properly reflect on the expected performance of the proposed methods or procedures?
+o Abstract: Do the authors properly consider the expected performance of the proposed methods or procedures, and propose meaningful interpretation?

 o Full paper: Is the paper well written and well structured?
 Are figures well readable?
 Are the references complete?
 Is the paper formatted according to the author guidelines?